darshan-raul/Terraform-Templates/README.md

 # TODO

 ## AWS
-- [ ] Create a variables.tf file to extract variables from
+- [x] Create a variables.tfvars file to extract variables from
-- [ ] Include defaults in the variables eg instance_type,autaoscale no etc\
+- [x] Include defaults in the variables eg instance_type,autaoscale no etc
 - [ ] Give tags to resources

 - [ ] VPC with cidr